zhigao2017/ZhiGao2017.github.io/index.md

 ## Research Interest
 My research interests lie in computer vision and machine learning.
 Concretely,

+(1) I am interested in **multimodal agents**.
+Recently, I am working on powerful multimodal models, closed-loop frameworks, and feedback learning, through which agents could learn from human-robot interaction and fast adapt to new environments.

-(1) I am interested in the **structure and geometry of data space**.
+(2) I am interested in **structure and geometry of data space**.
 In my graduate studies, I work on learning representations on Riemannian manifolds to match some properties of data.

-(2) I am interested in **knowledge** mining, representation, and reasoning in machine learning, which make algorithms more robust, interpretable, and trustworthy.

-(3) I am interested in machine learning in the **open environment** where insufficient annotation is provided and there is distribution shift between data, such as few-shot learning, meta-learning, self-supervised learning, and continual learning.
+(3) I am interested in machine learning in the **open environment** where insufficient annotation is provided and there is distribution shift between data, such as few-shot learning, meta-learning, self-supervised learning, transfer learning, and continual learning.